 Keeping a clean house is essential for the health of both you and your pet.
 Aside from keeping it healthy, you can design your interior to make it more stylish and inviting.
 Depending on your preference, there are different materials to decorate with, to make your space more homely and comfortable.
-One way to decorate your living area is by using wood floors, which are aesthetics made of wood used to decorate floors.
-They come in different colors, styles, and designs, and the wood used include oak, maple, hickory, walnut, and cherry.
+One way to decorate your living area is by using wood floors, which come in different colors, styles, and designs.
 The floor surface covering material is versatile and durable but, unfortunately, is not immune to stains.
 The material is already prone to wear and tear, but when you have a pet, there is a more likelihood of your flooring getting stained.
-It does not matter how trained the animal is: one day, it might forget its training and dirty your floor.
+It does not matter how trained your pup is; one day, they might forget their training and dirty your floor.

 One main pet issue that leads to stained wood floors is urine.
 Not only does urine make the floor look dirty, but the stench it leaves is also enough to put you off.
 There is a way to protect your wood floors from the damaging effects of dog urine.
 However, you can salvage what is left of it if your dog goes ahead of you.
 This article will show you how and what to do when your dog goes about its business all over your stylish wood floors.